stephaneVercouillieBMID/slate/source/index.html.md

 Information | Description
 -- | --
 Partner Code | Identifier of the client, sometime referred as `client_id` Service Code | Identifier of the service to be executed.
 One client can have several services.
-Each service wi
+Each service can be

 # itsme(r) Login Authentication